xmarduel/pycut/README.md

 - toolpaths displayed in svg viewer
 - gcode produced

-TODO:
+TODO/BUGS:
-- all the rest
+- all the rest!
 - tabs completely ignored
 - vPocket ?

-BUGS:
 - improve clipper swig wrapper (make it more pythonic)
 - should only select svg paths in viewer from the initial svg (not the generated preview geometry/toolpaths)